mattermost/mattermost-plugin-confluence/forge/README.md

 forge webtrigger --environment production
 ```

 Pick the installed tenant when prompted.
-The CLI prints two URLs:
+The CLI prints three URLs:
 - `drain` → the URL Mattermost will poll
 - `register` → a one-shot URL used to set the shared secret
+- `reset` → HMAC-authenticated URL used by `/confluence forge reset` to
+  rotate the shared secret in-band

+You only need to paste `drain` and `register` into the wizard; the
+bridge announces the `reset` URL back in its `register` response and
+the plugin persists it automatically.

 ### Step 8 — Run the Mattermost setup wizard